dotnet/arcade/Documentation/AzureDevOps/AzureDevOpsOnboarding.md

 #### Switching service connections

 There is no way to update an existing build definition to use a different service connection.
-Instead, you will need to deprecate your current build definition (disable triggers, change the name), and create a new build definition with the same properites.
+Instead, you will need to deprecate your current build definition (disable triggers, change the name), and create a new build definition with the same properties.
 You should then delete your deprecated definition when you are convinced the new definition works as expected.

 ### Git (internal) connections